roy0428/ADL_Final/README.md

 # Chinese Typo Correction with Taiwan-LLaMa

 ## Abstract
-Developed a language model capable of identify commonly misused words with accuracy of 98.6%, exceeding GPT4's performance of 88%.
+Developed a language model capable of identifying commonly misused words with an accuracy of 98.6%, surpassing the performance of GPT-4, which achieved 88% accuracy.

 ## Data Generation and Preprocessing
 Data Generation